top of page

 Incidentally this man had said to his family, 'just throw me in a hole', but he'd have loved the respect and affection we showed instead!

-I'm here to do my best for you, bring warmth and empathy and sensitively represent those you've lost.
+I'm here to do my best for you, bring warmth, an open mind, and sensitively represent those you've lost.

 Outside work

 Outside work I love the buzz and diversity of London, for both its looks and personality.
-Quiet times with books also revive me, along with long walks, and re-connecting with nature on the Suffolk coast.
+Equally quiet times doing my own thing revive me - books, bingeing on TV dramas, long walks on the Suffolk coast, or paddling up the River Deben with the (locally famous) Dragon Boat team.

-Deep and funny friendships keep me going wherever I am, and of course there is the firm foundation of my family.
+Funny and nurturing friendships keep me going, wherever I am, and luckily there's the firm foundation of my family.
 They make me laugh and challenge me constantly - usually in a good way!

-That's John, my rugby-fanatic partner, who restores buildings for a living and cooks great dinners, plus our two adult daughters.
-We adopted them as babies when we lived for 10 years in Asia - which has been the highlight of my life...
+That's John - my rugby-fanatic partner, a stonemason who restores buildings, and cooks great dinners - plus our two adult daughters.
+Adopting them as babies during our 10 years in Asia, has been the highlight of my life...

 So that's more than enough about me.
 If I feel like the right person to spend time with, thank you.
 Next time we meet will be all about you and the person who brought us together.